-A personalized ALARA memo is generated by Mirion notifying each occupational worker whose exposure in that quarter exceeds the ALARA (As Low As Reasonably Achievable) Program Level 2.
+A personalized ALARA memo is generated by Mirion notifying each occupational worker whose exposure in that quarter exceeds the ALARA (As Low As Reasonably Achievable) Investigational Level.
 The memo indicates the exposure and level exceeded and is sent to the participant/radiation user to review.
-The Level 2 exposure notice is investigated by the RSO to determine the cause of the unusual exposure and may require additional action from the appropriate administrator.
+The investigational level exposure notice is investigated by the RSO to determine the cause of the unusual exposure and may require additional action from the appropriate administrator.
 The occupational worker is required to complete a questionnaire and return it to the RSO as part of the investigation.

 Fetal Monitor Service